SandyRogers/MetaPUF/docs/Tutorial.md

 * `Pride_id: PRIDE dataset accession For example (PXD005780)`

-Depending on the network, it is better to downloaded the dataset (raw files) beforehand and put them in the correct folder, each sample should have a sub-folder for the Raw files.
+Depending on the network, it is better to download the dataset (raw files) beforehand and put them in the correct folder, each sample should have a sub-folder for the Raw files.
 You can also use the pipeline to download the files for you, but it may take time; also, if the connection failes, all the files will need to be re-downloaded again.

 ** Example of folder stuctrue: (PXD005780 for example) Under the root path of the MetaPUF project, create a folder named `input/Raw`, under this path, you need to create sub-folders for each sample: `S06`, `S07`, ... etc. And put the raw files into the correlated sub-folder.
 If there are multiple raw files for one sample, please put all those raw files into the same sub-folder which represents for one sample.